elymberopoulos/DS_TEAM_I_COMP439_Project1/README.md

 -----------------------------------------------------------------------------------------------------------------------------

-## Detailed Information - The following are current tests that are implemented into the application.
-All of these tests
+## Detailed Information:
-are used for getting detailed information from the devices that are being tested.
+The following are current tests that are implemented into the application.
+All of these tests are used for getting detailed information from the devices that are being tested.